jaspock/tpln2324/docs/cl.md

 - Symbolic models for syntactic parsing
 - Symbolic models for semantic analysis

+Chapters 6 and 7 are [here](TecnicasPLN-1_v03_caps6-7.pdf).
+This PDF covers two new topics:

-Two new topics [here]: 1. vector space models of semantics and 2. some open issues in NLP.
-After reading it, you must answer Test 2 (below)
+- vector space models of semantics and
+- some open issues in NLP.

+After reading them, you must answer Test 2 (below)

 ## Test 1
 Find [here](https://forms.gle/uesECmsw9Pez8DBA7) the first test.
 It must be answered *before* the first face-to-face class (deadline: 23:59 CET, Dec 12 2023)